MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 - Strat_SP_modern
 - M365-collaboration
 ms.custom:
-- seo-marvel-mar2020
+- seo-marvel-apr2020
 search.appverid:
 - SPO160
 - MET150
 localization_priority: Priority
-description: "Learn about sharing and permissions in the SharePoint modern experience"
+description: "In this article, you will learn about the available options for sharing and permissions in the SharePoint modern experience."
 ---

 # Sharing and permissions in the SharePoint modern experience